Hemanthy445/Railway-Bus-Ticket-Booking-System/README.md

 # Railway-or-Bus-Ticket-Booking-System

-The Railway/Bus Reservation System facilitates the passengers to enquire about the trains available on the basis of source and destination, Booking and Cancellation of tickets, enquire about the status of the booked ticket, etc.
-The aim of the project is to design and develop a database maintaining the records of different trains/buses, train/bus status, and passengers.
-It is computerized system of reserving the seats of train/bus in advanced.
-It is mainly used for long route.
-Online reservation has made the process for the reservations of seats very much easier than ever before.
-This project is useful during the situations like pandemic time as it avoids public gathering.
-We are providing reservation for both train and bus tickets in same website.
+The Railway/Bus Reservation System enables users to make inquiries about the trains that are available based on source and destination, make reservations and cancellations, check the status of their reservations, and more.
+The project's goal is to design and create a database that will keep track of various trains and buses, as well as their train and bus statuses and passenger details.
+It is a computerised method for making in advance reservations for seats on trains and buses.
+It is mostly used on long trips.
+More than ever, making a seat reservation online is now a simple process.
+Given that it prevents public gatherings, this project is helpful in emergency scenarios like pandemics.